appdotnet/api-spec/content/docs/resources/channel/index.md

 ## Channel Annotations

 Channel annotations are mutable attributes that describe the channel.
-Please see the [Annotations spec](/docs/meta/annotations/) for more information.
+Please see the [Annotations](/docs/meta/annotations/)  documentation for more information.

 ## ACL